citerana/writings/planet-kaggle-blog.md

 ## Our Approach

-Deep learning architectures for performing object recognition compute a probability distribution over labels, and then predict the label that is most likely.
-In contrast, our goal was to predict a set of labels for each image, which can be done by computing the probability for each individual label, and then predicting all labels whose probabilities are above a threshold.
+Deep learning models for performing object recognition compute a probability distribution over labels, and then predict the label that is most likely.
+In contrast, our goal was to do multi-label classification, to predict a set of labels for each image.
+This can be done by computing a probability distribution for each individual label, and then predicting all labels whose probabilities are above a threshold.
 Our general approach to this problem was to take a successful object recognition model ([ResNet50](https://arxiv.org/abs/1512.03385)), and modify it for the task of multi-label classification.
 To do this, we only needed to change the final activation and loss functions.
 In particular, we switched from using a softmax to a sigmoid activation function, and from a categorical cross entropy to a binary cross entropy loss function.

 As is standard practice, we fine-tuned a model pre-trained on the Imagenet dataset in order to leverage what was learned on a prior, related task and thereby speed up training.
 Since satellite images do not have a canonical orientation, we were able to augment our training set using 90 degree rotations and vertical flips, in addition to the horizontal flips that are commonly used .
 To optimize models, we mainly used the Adam optimizer with an initial learning rate of 10e-3 and divided the learning rate by 10 at the 1/3rd and 2/3rd mark.

-If we were simply trying to maximize accuracy, we could have fixed the decision threshold for each label at a probability of 0.5.
-But, because the goal was to optimize F2 score, which favors recall, we needed to optimize the decision threshold for each label.
-So, after training the neural network, we used coordinate ascent to optimize the F2 score with respect to each decision threshold.
+The F2 score, which favors recall, is not differentiable, so we were unable to use it directly as the loss function.
+Instead, we trained the model using binary cross entropy (which optimizes for accuracy, in a sense), and then optimized the decision thresholds in order to maximize the F2 score.
+The decision thresholds determine how high the probability needs to be for each label to be predicted, and we used coordinate ascent to optimize the F2 score with respect to each decision threshold.

 To eke out a little bit more performance, we made predictions using an ensemble of models.
 An ensemble is a set of models, whose individual predictions are combined together by voting or averaging.
 By exploiting the "wisdom of crowds," a diverse ensemble can make more accurate predictions than a single model.
 Therefore, we combined five [ResNet50](https://arxiv.org/abs/1512.03385), five [DenseNet121](https://arxiv.org/abs/1608.06993), and five [Inception v3](https://arxiv.org/abs/1512.00567) models using majority voting.